mjpcollins/haskell-sandbox/README.md

 ### Cython

-I haven't used Cython before, so I was surprised by how easy it was to set up.
+I haven't used Cython in a while, so I forgot how easy it was to set up.

-I pretty much copy and pasted the basic [building code](https://cython.readthedocs.io/en/latest/src/quickstart/build.html) and it worked!
+I pretty much copy and pasted the basic [building code](https://cython.readthedocs.io/en/latest/src/quickstart/build.html) and it worked.

 That small adjustment led to halving the run time.
 For 1,000,000 all rule checks it took 3.21 seconds.